vatesfr/xen-orchestra/docs/docs/xo5/backup_troubleshooting.md

 ## ENOSPC: no space left on device

-This message appears when you do not have enough free space on the target remote when running a backup to it.
+This message appears when you do not have enough free space on the target backup repository (BR) when running a backup to it.

-To check your free space, enter your XOA and run `xoa check` to check free system space and `df -h` to check free space on your chosen remote storage.
+To check your free space, enter your XOA and run `xoa check` to check free system space and `df -h` to check free space on your chosen backup repository.

 ## Error: no VMs match this pattern